underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SAGA.md

 ## Pipeline

-The ecosystem is generated in **four bounded, sequential stages** rather than a single monolithic request.
+The ecosystem is generated in **five bounded, sequential stages** rather than a single monolithic request.
 Each stage emits one layer and feeds canonical (slugified) references into the next, so no single model call has to produce the whole cross-referenced graph — this keeps each Gemini request small enough to